1fan/zendesk-data-searcher/README.md

   }
 ```

-The index will be updated to
+The User index will be updated to

 ```
 {